intelec.us root |

 and took out a license to marry.
 William established a permanent

-Jim.
-Lucinda Brazile had been on her own -- it's hard to say
+Jim and the name White.
+Lucinda Brazile had been on her own since

-visits from someone because she stated in 1900 she had three children
+visits from William, because she stated in 1900 she had three children

 and caled herself